 Paleo Zucchini Banana Bread

-- Preheat oven to 350 degrees and line a bread pan with parchment paper.
+- Preheat the oven to 350 degrees and line a 9x5 bread pan with parchment paper.

 - In a medium sized mixing bowl, add banana and mash with a fork/whisk until smooth.
-Add eggs and almond milk and whisk until combined.
-Add tigernut flour, cinnamon, nutmeg, baking powder, baking soda, and salt and whisk to combine.
-Add zucchini and mix well.
+Add eggs, honey, coconut oil, and vanilla extract and whisk until combined.

-- Bake for 55-60 minutes until a toothpick comes out clean.
-Remove from pan and let cool.
+- Pour into the lined bread pan and bake for 50-55 minutes until a toothpick comes out clean.
+Remove from the pan and let cool.
 Store in an airtight container in the fridge for up to a week.
 Enjoy!